suthanthien/fom/_sources/al_farabi.rst

 community careful and informed decision-making, along with efforts to define the best policies and establish institutions that promote the virtuous development of its members toward happiness.

+*********
+ Virtues
+*********

+For Al-Farābī, a virtuous ruler cultivates virtues that guide action toward the common good and the flourishing of the community:

+-  **Practical wisdom:** A ruler discerns the needs and capacities of citizens, anticipates the consequences of policies, and chooses courses of action that align the organization of society with moral and intellectual principles.

+-  **Justice:** A statesman distributes responsibilities, benefits, and burdens according to each person’s role, ensuring that laws and decisions maintain balance between individual and collective interests.

+-  **Courage:** Even when faced with opposition or political danger, a ruler enforces beneficial policies and stands by decisions that promote the welfare of the community.

+-  **Temperance:** The ruler moderates personal desires and impulses, making measured choices in both private conduct and public governance.

+-  **Generosity:** By providing for the needs of citizens and supporting communal projects, the ruler fosters trust, loyalty, and cohesion within society.

+-  **Piety:** The statesman aligns governance with moral and spiritual principles, ensuring that laws and policies reflect a higher ethical order.

 ************************
  Philosophical guidance